How to Move to Italy from the USA

 Dual citizenship visa

-Dual citizenship basically permits people with Italian heritage/ancestry to apply for a permanent visa, even if they were born in the US.
+Dual citizenship basically permits people with Italian heritage/ancestry to apply for a permanent visa, even if they were born in the USA.
 Obviously, this route won’t work out for people who aren’t of Italian descent.

 Yet, it’s easier said than done.
 There are numerous conditions one has to fulfill, and only if a person meets all mandated criteria are they qualified to apply.